Changissnz/nu_merchant_principal/README.md

 These things can change over the course of time to satisfy the expectation.
 These things can retain their original identity.
-But there is just no way but conflict if those things were to be positively elevated.
+But there is just no way but conflict if those things are to be positively elevated.
 Essentially, these situations are incapable of compromise.
+The coupling of unity with fiasco is to demonstrate the pathological and irrational propensities at play in wars of desire VS will.